noorkhanzada/serverless-student-management/README.md

 User interacts with the UI hosted on S3.
  API Gateway routes requests to Lambda functions.
  Lambda reads/writes data in DynamoDB.
  CloudFront accelerates global delivery of the frontend.
+ Technologies Used:

+AWS Lambda

+API Gateway

+DynamoDB

+S3 + CloudFront

+CodePipeline
+You can read my detailed blog